georgianabratucu/oop-java-basics/README.md

         System.out.println("Foreign student country is: "+ foreignStudent.getCountry());
 ```

-## 4.3. run the main method
+## 6.4. run the main method

-# 5. HIERARCHICAL Inheritance Exercise
+# 7. HIERARCHICAL Inheritance Exercise

+## 7.1.
+Use the package created at step 5
-##  5.1.
+## 7.2.
 Create new java class Teacher extends Person with

 ```bash
 fields: position